rchanou/rchanou.github.io/cost-awareness.md

 - [Shawn Mcgrath's legendary OOP Rant](https://youtu.be/C90H3ZueZMM?si=_TFHYmo-30P8xSBG)
 - _[Solving the Right Problems for Engine Programmers](https://youtu.be/4B00hV3wmMY?si=Hk_v2Hola2ehbpnA)_ by Mike Acton (despite the title, the advice applies to other domains)

-In 2020, around when the pandemic lockdowns were in full force, my team lead got another job, and I had the good fortune of taking over one of our company's major internal systems which he spearheaded.
+Then in 2020, around when the pandemic lockdowns were in full force, my team lead left for another job, and I had the good fortune of taking over one of our company's major internal systems, which he spearheaded.
+It presented my first opportunity to really flesh out

 He was a brilliant lead in many ways

-Here are the points I typically agree with:
+I'll serve a compliment flatbread and start with the good.
+Here is the common advice that I agree with:

-- **Assert and evaluate upfront**.
+**Assert and evaluate upfront**.
 Don't wait to evaluate at runtime what you should already know at compile-time.

-- **Flat is better than nested**.
+**Flat is better than nested**.

-- **Single Source of Truth (SSOT)**, which is usually talked about in reference to data, but I also believe it should apply to code. **SSOT** is _not_ the same as **Don't Repeat Yourself (DRY)**, a misleading phrase which can lead to "DRY Rot".
+**Single Source of Truth (SSOT)**, which is usually talked about in reference to data, but it applies just as well to code.
+(After all, code is data, right?) **SSOT** is _not_ the same as **Don't Repeat Yourself (DRY)**, a misleading maxim which can lead to "DRY Rot".
+In fact, those two ideas often conflict with each other.
 An example that comes to mind is handling errors in Go: It _looks_ repetitive to handle each `err`, but each error _is_ a distinct, unique event in the system.
 Which is why I don't mind the repetitiveness.
 Sure, there could be syntactic sugar like Odin's `or_return` but in the grand scheme of things, I've found I prefer the explicitness of Go's error values compared to exceptions.

 Here are ideas that _do not_ jibe with me:

 - **Over-emphasis on isolation**, which is neither necessary nor sufficient to scale.
 In fact, it's often _counterproductive_ to scaling. "components" and composition.
 - **Over-emphasis on domain-specific languages and declarative programming**.
+"You need to keep up with new tech."
+This is what causes the constant churn.
+I don't see this as fundamentally solving any real problems.
+StackOverflow on a simple stack.
+Radical Simplicity.
 - **Excessive design and ceremony around tests**.
 We have an inefficient approach to testing that points to a feature and tool that all mainstream languages lack.
 Creating useful tests _should_ be as easy as declaring a couple extra types for each function, developing in a "naive" fashion, and verifying the correctness of any desired output.
   : Developers have built techniques and tools that seem to dance tantalizingly around this, such as spec-generated tests, table-tests, snapshot testing, fuzz testing, AI-assisted testing and omniscient debuggers.